Trinity Catholic College, Dunedin: Sport

 The College participates in many sporting codes including Athletics, Cricket, Futsal, Rowing, Swimming, Orienteering, Tennis, Touch, Handball, Triathlon, Mini Volley, Volleyball, Waterpolo, Cross Country, Badminton, Basketball, Curling, Football, Hockey, Mini Hockey, Miniball, Netball and Rugby.
 Through its predecessor schools, the college has had a long and eventful history in Rugby Union, Soccer, Rugby League, Netball and Athletics.
 Trinity has a particular reputation as one of New Zealand's leading rowing schools.

 Culture and performance

-The college emphasises cultural accomplishment including drama, dance, kapa haka, debating and participation in a Technical Team.
+The college emphasises cultural accomplishment including visual arts, drama, music, dance, kapa haka, debating and participation in a Technical Team.
 A Cultural Awards ceremony is held annually to celebrate cultural achievement.

 Each year, all Trinity College students are given the opportunity to participate in the annual musical in the cast, in the band, or as technical crew.
 The musicals performed have included: